• Skip to main content

 • About

-Home » Side Dishes and Mezzes » Turkish Rice with Raisins and Nuts (Ic Pilav)
+Home » Side Dishes » Ic Pilav (Turkish Rice with Currants and Pine Nuts)

 Published: Sep 17, 2021 by Zerrin & Yusuf

-This Turkish rice with raisins (iç pilav) is a wonderful side dish with a rich flavor that can also be served as a meal on its own.
-It has incredibly well-balanced sweet and savory flavors thanks to the raisins, spices (allspice and cinnamon), pine nuts and parsley.
+This Turkish rice with currants and pine nuts (iç pilav) is a wonderful side dish with a rich flavor that can also be served as a meal on its own.
+It has incredibly well-balanced sweet and savory flavors thanks to the currants, spices (allspice and cinnamon), pine nuts and herbs.

 Allspice rice pilaf with raisins, pine nuts and parsley and a spoon in it.

-This is a classic Middle Eastern side dish also known as ic pilav in Turkish cuisine.
+This is a classic side dish also known as ic pilav in Turkish cuisine.
 It was traditionally used for stuffing chicken, turkey or lamb, but today it is widely enjoyed as a delicious accompaniment to weeknight dinners.
-And if you are looking for some other incredibly pilaf recipes, try our rice pilaf with orzo or our tasty bulgur pilavi.

 What Is Ic Pilav?

 İç Pilav (Turkish), which means stuffing rice, is a type of rice pilaf loaded with flavors.
-It is made with pine nuts, onions, rice, currants (raisins) and spices like allspice, cinnamon and black pepper and parsley.
+It is made with pine nuts, onions, rice, currants (or raisins) and spices and fresh herbs.

-It was traditionally used for stuffing lamb ribs, chicken and turkey, but it has changed a lot over time.
-Now it is used both for stuffing (even grape leaves dolma) and as a side dish to accompany chicken dishes like chicken kebabs and meat dishes like kofte and lamb shish kebabs.
+It was traditionally used for stuffing lamb ribs, chicken, turkey and grape leaves to make yaprak sarma, but it has changed a lot over time.
+Now it is used both for stuffing and as a side dish to accompany chicken dishes and meat dishes.

-Besides, it is sometimes served as a main dish on its own.
+Besides, ic pilav is sometimes served as a main dish on its own.
 We mostly add some meat (lamb, beef or chicken) when we want to enjoy it for main meal.
 So flavorsome and satisfying for all family members!

 Why We Love This Recipe

 • It has well-balanced flavors.
-The spices, raisins, pine nuts, and rice creates a great combination of sweet and savory flavors.
+The spices, herbs, currants, pine nuts, and rice creates a great combination of sweet and savory flavors.

 • It is a very easy recipe to make.
 Once the base has been made, all you have to do is cook the rice and allow it to rest – minimal work with maximum flavor.